Sterling Hill Mining Museum: Geology

 The ore bodies at the Sterling Hill Mine lie within a formation called the Reading Prong massif; the ores are contained within the Franklin Marble.
 This was deposited as limestone in a Precambrian oceanic rift trough.
 It subsequently underwent extensive metamorphosis during the Grenville orogeny, approximately 1.15 billion years ago.
-Uplift and erosion during the late Mesozoic and the Tertiary era ,exposed the ore bodies at the surface.
+Uplift and erosion during the late Mesozoic and the Tertiary era exposed the ore bodies at the surface.
 The glaciers of the Pleistocene strewed trains of ore-bearing boulders for miles to the south, in places creating deposits large enough to be worked profitably.

 In the area of the Franklin and Sterling Hill mines, more than 360 minerals are known to occur.
 These make up approximately 10% of the minerals known to science.
 Thirty-five of these minerals have not been found anywhere else.
 Ninety-one of the minerals fluoresce.

 There are 35 mi of tunnels in the mine, going down to 1850 ft below the surface in the main shaft and 2675 ft in the lower shaft.
 As of 2017, other than the very top level of the mine (<100 ft), the entire lower section has been flooded due to the natural water table and hence is no longer accessible.
-The mine is at a constant 56 °F.
+The mine’s temperature sits at a constant 56 °F.